labcodesss/NLP-Project-Sentiment-Analysis/README.md

 An end-to-end Natural Language Processing (NLP) project that classifies movie reviews as Positive or Negative using classical machine learning techniques.
 This project includes text preprocessing, TF-IDF vectorization, model training, saving artifacts, and deploying an interactive interface using Streamlit.

-This repository is structured and documented for showcasing in ML/DL portfolios, university applications, and interviews.

 🧠 Project Overview

 This project demonstrates a full NLP pipeline: